eighttrigrams/tsfun/README.md

 tsfun provides sets of functions which treat

 * Arrays as list-like collections
-* Array as set-like collections
+* Arrays as set-like collections
 * Objects as list-like collections
 * Objects as set-like collections
 * Objects as structured entites